csyhuang/hn2016_falwa/readme.md

 ---------| -------------
 vertical_integral | To compute density-weighted vertical average of local wave activity, zonal wind, or other 3-D fields.
 Compute_QGPV | To compute QGPV from velocity and temperature fields.
-Solve_Uref| To compute the eddy-free referece state of zonal wind and temperature in Nakamura and Solomon (2010) from wave activity and zonal wind fields.

 ## Contact